biobakery/MetaPhlAn/README.md

 tar xjfv xxx
 ```

-2. Then, we need to obtain the sam files from these samples by mapping them against MetaPhlAn2 database:
+Step 2.
+Obtain the sam files from these samples by mapping them against MetaPhlAn2 database:

 ```
 #!python